- Footnotes in History -

 The dispute originated in 1966 after Kentucky's National Runners-up Season where the team was invited to the World University Games, held in Tel Aviv Israel.
 Kentucky entered the international competition against university teams from around the world and won the event, going 5-0.

 Kentucky coach Adolph Rupp considered the games to be legitimate victories to add to both Kentucky's and his own all-time record, especially considering that UK was representing the United States at the NCAA's urging.
 "If they (the games) weren't important enough to count, why did they send us!" asked Rupp.
-The NCAA was petitioned to update their records to account for the game, but they never did so.
+The NCAA was petitioned to update their records to account for the games, but they never did so.
 (Soon after Rupp's claim was made public, Oregon State (who were struggling that year, and were already out of the 1000-win race) noted that they had already eclipsed the 1000-victory mark with 27 victories during an international tour of Australia in 1967.
 The Beavers too were turned down by the NCAA however.)

 Rupp was winding down a career which saw him break records, and with each record there was now a difference of five games between what Kentucky recognized and what the NCAA did.
 On January 6, 1969, Kentucky beat Mississippi State in Starkville and celebrated what they considered to be a historic milestone.
 They ate a small cake at their hotel room to mark the event.
 In addition prior to the following game against Florida in Lexington they celebrated the 1000-victories again with "a gigantic white cake."
 Representatives from each decade of Kentucky basketball were on-hand.
 After lighting the candles, the cake was in danger of melting so the UK players rushed the court and blew them out.